„Voice over IP“ – everything you need to know about converting to VoIP, installing VoIP and using VoIP

 Glossary – an overview of the key terms

-VoIP is in vogue and it is set to become the new standard of telephony by 2022 at the latest.
+VoIP is in vogue and it is set to become the new standard of telephony.
 Voice communication via the Internet offers private clients and businesses numerous advantages.
 Making the change is quite simple: All you need is an Internet connection with sufficient bandwidth, appropriate hardware and a VoIP provider.